andrusha97/stackcollapse-perf.py/README.md

 stackcollapse-perf.py
 =====================
-A simple replacement for `perf script report stackcollapse` or `./stackcollapse-perf.pl` that supports inlined functions.
+A simple replacement for `perf script report stackcollapse` or `stackcollapse-perf.pl` (from Flamegraph) that supports inlined functions.
 It's useful for profiling programs in C++, because they usually have tons of inlined code.